Burley, Leeds: Transport

 Burley is linked to Leeds city centre by the A65 and Burley Roads.

 The railway came to Burley with the opening of the Harrogate Line in 1848 but Burley Park railway station was only opened in 1988; until then the nearest station was Headingley railway station.
 The station connects Burley with the city centre, Headingley, Horsforth, Harrogate, Knaresborough and York.
 First Leeds' 15, 19, 19A, 33, 33A, 49, 50 and 50A bus services link Burley with the city centre, Bradford, Farsley, Horsforth, Ireland Wood, Tinshill, Kirkstall, Headingley, Bramley, Garforth, Guiseley, Menston, Otley, St James' Hospital and Seacroft.
 Until 1959 the Leeds Tramway ran through Burley.

 Sport

 Queens ARLFC play in the Pennine League Premier Division and have headquarters at Burley Social Club.
 Burley United play their games at West Park football fields, playing in Division 1 of the Sunday League.
-Burley RUFC play in Yorkshire Division 4 and play their matches next to Kirkstall Abbey.
+Burley RUFC play in Yorkshire Division 3 and play their matches next to Kirkstall Abbey.

 Filmography

-Burley was the setting for the television drama Harry's Game, in which an estate (since demolished) in Burley was portrayed to be Belfast.
-The Haddon Hall public house was used for filming in the Beiderbecke Tapes.
+Burley was the setting for the television drama Harry's Game, in which an estate (since demolished) in Burley stood in for Belfast.
+The Haddon Hall public house was used for filming in The Beiderbecke Tapes.
 Burley Park railway station is sometimes used as Hotton railway station in Yorkshire Television soap opera Emmerdale.
 Occasional scenes from Fat Friends were shot in Burley.